Shopify/hydrogen/templates/skeleton/TEMPLATE_GUIDELINES.md

 ## Template Dependencies

-Minimalize dependencies and shared code between templates.
+Minimalize dependencies and shared code between templates; template files are meant to stand alone in a given Hydrogen storefront.

 ### Do: